Doc Neeson: Early life

 Bernard Patrick Neeson was born on 4 January 1947 in Belfast, Northern Ireland.
 His father, Bernard James Neeson, was a British Army soldier, and his mother was Kathleen née Corrigan.
-Neeson was the eldest of six children; his younger siblings are Seamus, Anthony, Maureen, Terence, and Kevin.
+Neeson was the eldest of six children.
 They were raised as Catholics although the family lived in a predominantly Protestant area of Belfast.
 He attended boarding school at Terenure College in Dublin.
-The family emigrated to Adelaide aboard SS Strathnaver.
+The family emigrated to Adelaide aboard the Strathnaver.
 They settled in the suburb of Elizabeth and he attended St Paul's College.

 While at the college, Neeson had his first taste of performing.
 An extract from the 1963 College Annual states: ‘Three boys from Leaving this term entered in the Y.C.S.
 Talent Quest, singing ‘Michael’ and ‘He’s Got the Whole World’ – the ‘Reefers’ did not win (in fact, they didn’t even gain a place!) but they won wide fame for their attempt.
 (The boys, by the way, were B. Neeson, M. Clarke and B. Jaworskyj.)"

 As a teenager he had promoted dances and in mid-1967 he advised an Adelaide group, Down the Line: "Y'know, you should change the name to something short and punchy like Zoot".
 After completing secondary education, Neeson entered an Adelaide teachers college, "my first career option was to become a teacher, certainly never thought of having a career as a musician".
 Before completing his course Neeson was conscripted for national service into the Australian army during the Vietnam War.
 He served as an education corps sergeant in New Guinea for eighteen months in the late 1960s.
 He subsequently attended Flinders University, completed degrees in film and drama, and intended to become a film director.